 Methode 1: Root shell from the Hardware

-Once you crack the casing open you'll notice that there's 3 main chips present on the PCB.
+Once you crack the casing open you'll notice that there are 3 main chips present on the PCB.

 - Macronix MX25L12833F 3v 8-pin 128M-Bit Serial Flash